Leonard Stanley: Tudor

 In the early 14th century Edward II granted a charter for a weekly market which was subsequently renewed by James I in 1620.
 The market was held on Saturdays at the marketplace near, to what is now, the village green.
 The village held two annual fairs, one on the first Saturday after St. Swithin's Day, July 15, and the second on November 6, St Leonard's Day.
 It has been suggested that whilst the collegiate part the church was dedicated to St. Leonard the parochial part had a separate dedication to St. Swithin.
 Though there is no clear evidence for this, or any dedication to St. Swithin, it could explain why the church is today known as St. Swithun's and why the saint's day was celebrated.

-In August 1535, Henry VIII's court spent almost the entire month in Gloucestershire.
+In August 1535, Henry VIII and Anne Boleyn spent almost the entire month in Gloucestershire.
 After staying at Gloucester Abbey, the king travelled to Leonard Stanley arriving there on 6 August 1535.
 After visiting the priory and staying overnight, he and his court then travelled on to Berkeley the following day.
 It was three years later, on 11 June 1538, that Henry sent an imperative request to the Abbot of Gloucester to recall the monks from Stanley St Leonard.
 The priory was dissolved and a ninety nine-year lease with an annual rent of £20 was granted to Sir William Kingston in September 1538.